New Release Blitz: Baby Steps by Gemma Johns (Excerpt & Giveaway)

 Book Description

-Reader advisory: This book contains public sex and voyeurism.
+Reader advisory: This book includes references to sex work, inadequate parenting, and attempted blackmail.

 Excerpt